Megha-2023/Project_13_OC-Lettings_CI-CD/README.md

 # Orange County Lettings App

-Orange County Lettings is a web app for a startup in the property rentals industry expanding across the U.S.
+"Orange County Lettings" is a web app for a startup in the property rentals industry expanding across the U.S.

 ## LOCAL DEVELOPMENT